QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 ### Methods

 <details class="details-s">
-<summary>The name of a method should starts with an uppercase</summary>
+<summary>The name of a method should start with an uppercase</summary>

 ```diff
 - private void myMethod() {}